How to design a round yoke crochet sweater

 How to design top down raglan yokes

-This post has focused on round yoke design.
+So far, this post has focused on round yoke designs.
 Generally speaking, the same principles apply when designing a top down raglan garment.
-However, you also need to factor the length of the arms and back at the neckline as well as at the yoke split.
+However, in my experience Raglans are more complex to design in multiple sizes.

-The main issue, and additional challenge, with raglan designs is that you typically only have 4 points at which to place your increases and these impact the size of both the bust and the sleeves.
+The main additional challenge with raglan designs is that you typically only have 4 points at which to place your increases.
+And these increases impact the size of both the bust and the sleeves.
 This adds restrictions when you are working out how to space your increases once you’ve done the sizing maths.

 Having just created the Any Yarn Will Do Cardigan pattern, which uses a Raglan yoke, I feel like this restriction in the increases can be a blessing and a curse.
-The limitations give you less options to choose from in terms of how you space the increase, but can mean you have to make adjustments elsewhere, such as at the neckline.
+The limitation of 4 increase points gives you less options to choose from, in terms of how you space the increase, but can mean you have to make adjustments elsewhere, such as at the neckline.

 The approach to top down yoke design is definitely a balancing act.
 It’s super challenging but incredibly satisfying when you finally get the numbers to bend to your will!